cryptovoting/damgard-jurik/README.md

 ## Public and Private Keys

-In the multi-authority variant of Damgard-Jurik implemented in this repository, a key pair consists of single public key along with a private key that has been split into multiple components using [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
+In the threshold variant of Damgard-Jurik implemented in this repository, a key pair consists of single public key along with a private key that has been split into multiple components using [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
 The public key encrypts messages while the shares of the private key all contribute a portion of the decryption without ever requiring reconstruction of the private key.
 Thus, trust is distributed among the holders of the private key shares.

 In this implementation, the public key is a `PublicKey` object with an encrypt function while the private key shares are `PrivateKeyShare` objects with a decrypt function that performs a partial decryption using that share of the private key.
 A `PrivateKeyRing` object holds a set of `PrivateKeyShare`s and contains a decrypt function that calls each `PrivateKeyShare`'s decrypt function and combines the results to obtain the final decryption.